Corrections to the higher moments of the relativistic ion energy-loss distribution beyond the Born approximation. I. Z dependence of Mott's corrections: Abstract

 \section{Abstract}

-Using the Mott exact cross section for moderately relativistic energies, we calculated the corrections to the first Born higher moments of the energy-loss distribution of charged particles in a wide range of particle charge number.
+Using the Mott exact cross section for moderate relativistic energies, we calculated the corrections to the first-order Born higher moments of the energy-loss distribution of charged particles in a wide range of the particle charge numbers.

 {